 - Community Health Promotion: Evolving Opportunities for Physical Therapists

 - Post-Professional Clinical Residency and Fellowship Education

 Section II: Education in Practice Environments

-Gail M. Jensen, PhD, MA, BS, Faculty Associate, Center for Health Policy and Ethics / Dean, Graduate School and College of Professional Studies / Vice Provost for Learning and Assessment, Creighton University, Omaha, Nebraska, USA and Elizabeth Mostrom
+Gail M. Jensen, PhD, PT, FAPTA, Professor of Physical Therapy, Faculty Associate, Center for Health Policy and Ethics, Dean, Graduate School, Vice Provost for Learning and Assessment, Creighton University, Omaha, Nebraska, USA and Elizabeth Mostrom